info@growingsmiles.co.uk

 The lower incisors start to wobble around the same time.
 The permanent tooth pushes out the baby tooth, whose root shrinks back ready to give way to the ‘big second’ tooth.
 Sometimes it can appear there are two rows of teeth – don’t worry.
 Your child is growing and the jaw grows to accommodate these bigger teeth – even if it does all look a bit muddled for a while.

-Oral hygiene – Toothbrushing.
-Establishing oral care routines.
+Establishing oral care routines – Brush last thing at night at at least one other time.
+Parents should brush and support toothbrushing until the age of 7-8 years.
 Supporting oral hygiene.
 What to use – toothpaste and toothbrushes.
 Fluoride toothpaste – recommended fluoride level for this age.
+How much to use – a pea sized blob.
+Don’t let children lick or eat toothpaste from the tube. .
 Flavour – mint and alternatives.
 Tips for brushing the teeth of a small child.
 When to clean teeth and why this matters.
+Dry toothbrushing

 Diet and Nutrition – Mealtimes.
 Snacks.
 Drinks.
 Bedtime food/drink.
 Sugar – free sugars, hidden sugars and what low sugar and sugar free mean.
 Sugar swaps.
 Fussy eaters.
 Allergies and special diets.